“It’s unwise to pay too much, but it’s worse to pay too little…” This is the golden rule to follow when you start planning your home improvements.

 Repair the walls and re-cornice as necessary after your new kitchen is installed.

 Generally, renovating a kitchen in its current location will be more cost-effective than relocating as running the new plumbing and new cables will be one of the obvious additional costs.
 In any case, these trades need to ensure the kitchen space is ready to receive the new kitchen (rough-in) and then return to install your new appliances and sink etc (fit off)

 Thanks to the new range of materials, patterns and colours now available on the market, tiled splashbacks are lately seeing a big comeback in kitchen renovations.

 If you are looking at this option, expect to pay between $50 and $300 per square metre for the tiles only, and $600 to $900 to the tiler in an average size kitchen.
 Some contemporary patterned tiles will cost you more but they can add a fancy feature to a simple kitchen space.
 If your walls are out of square, or you are using more intricate tiles, expect to pay a little more to the tiler.

-At Complete Kitchens we use our long standing team of reliable and professional trades, they know just how we work so your job will run smoothly.
-Your designer can work out an estimation of trades costs for you.
-You will pay the trades direct, and Complete Kitchens will charge a small trade management fee to take the burden of co ordinating trades for you.
+At Complete Kitchens, we use our long standing team of reliable and professional trades, they know just how we work so your job will run smoothly.
+Your designer can work out an estimation of trades’ costs for you, then you will pay the trades direct.

-Of course you can organise your trades yourself.
+Of course you can organize the trades yourself.
 Just be aware that in Victoria you do need to use a registered and licensed plumber and electrician (including to disconnect and reconnect the appliances) who will be able to supply you with a Compliance Certificate upon completion which you will need for insurance purposes.

 There are so many brands from which to choose, each within different price ranges.
 For entry level brands you would allow up to $5k for a standard kitchen, but expect to pay more for market leaders.